Kyuboria (n): It's a cubicle (kyubicle). It's boring. Also used to denote the collective of all interior cubicle space.

 This is the pathetically humorous story of one man's escalating schemes to get fired from an organization that doesn't know how.
 More than a humorous story of cubicle antics, Kyuboria is a metaphor for breaking out of the box.

-You can buy Kyuboria from the retailers below.
+You can buy Kyuboria as an eBook from the retailers below.
 If your favorite vendor is not listed, they may carry it as well.Kindle

 Barnes & Noble